TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 ## Will it still work with my old songs/themes/etc..?

-Project OutFox builds upon the existing StepMania 5.0.12/5.1 beta codebase, and maintaining backwards compatibility with older content is one of our main priorities (in fact, this is one of the reasons why the internal version number is 5.3 rather than skipping to a higher number like 6.0).
+Project OutFox builds upon the existing StepMania 5.0.12/5.1 beta codebase, and maintaining backwards compatibility with older content is one of our main priorities.
 Content that worked on StepMania 5.0.12/5.1 (including songs, themes, and noteskins) should still work on OutFox.
 If you experience any issues/weirdness, please report it to us.

 Side note for developers